Meta-Caprine/Meta-Caprine/README.md

 **English:**

+**MetaCaprine** by Richard Mendoza is a consulting and educational organization dedicated to transforming goat farming into profitable, sustainable businesses across Latin America and the world.
+We connect strategy, innovation, and execution to help producers and investors succeed in the caprine industry.

-**MetaCaprine** is a goat farm in Venezuela dedicated to modern, data-driven livestock production.
-We've developed a comprehensive web platform for goat/dairy production management, simulation, and decision-making with scientific breed comparison capabilities.
+We've developed a comprehensive web platform (MetaCaprine Intelligence System) for goat/dairy production management, simulation, and decision-making with scientific breed comparison capabilities.
 Our platform helps goat farmers make informed decisions about production, breeding, and profitability through advanced analytics and scientific calculations.

+**Services:**
+- Executive Mentorship
+- Caprine Project Management
+- Genetics & Productive Identity Consulting
+- Educational Resources & Training
+- Book: "CAPRINOCULTURA: Un Modelo de Negocio" (Available on Amazon)

 **Visit our website:** [https://metacaprine.com](https://metacaprine.com)